jeremietharaud/tfc-demo/README.md

 ### Next steps

  * Have a single workflow for deploying in staging or prod workspace according to the origin branch where the last commit was pushed
- * Generate TFC workspaces on-the-fly without need of adding env varibles (grab them from another workspace ?)
+ * Generate TFC workspaces automatically configured "on-the-fly" (e.g. no need to manually add environment variables on TFC for AK/SK : grab them from another workspace ?)
- * Improve the workflow to destroy the stack based on something (f.i. a specified tag on the branch itself like ```destroy-me```)
+ * Improve the workflow to destroy the stack based on "some event" (f.i. a specified tag pushed on the branch itself like ```destroy-me```)